google-gemini/cookbook/Awesome_gemini.md

 ## Gemini API-powered projects

-Those projects are ordered in an anti-chronological order and are the work of their authors, who are not related to Google.
+Those projects are ordered in an anti-chronological order and are the work of their authors, who are are not necessarily affiliated with Google.

 ### [Caching] Helping with navigating a lot of documentation